SirMeows/kea-system-integration/SI_12a_expose_and_integrate_with_a_webhook_system/README.md

 - Create a script that registers a webhook.

+---

-## Hosting
+## Hosting [Optional]

-Both parts of the system should be deployed.
-The exposee should consider a serverless solution.
+Deploying the system is optional.
+If the goal is to host the system on both sides, then a serverless approach would be ideal.

+---

 ## Hand-in.

 There will be two hand-ins:

-2. **Exposee**: Code + documentation.
+1. **Exposee**: Code + documentation.
 (As always, all information on how to integrate should be clear via documentation.)

-1. **Integrator**: Code + screenshots.
+2. **Integrator**: Code + screenshots.